 The voice of his mother, Nancy Hardwood, gushed over the line.
 “Eric!
 Are you okay?!”
 She went on a long spiel, weeping and rambling in nervous relief, to which Eric half listened as he watched Volkow return his attention to the device, deep in thought.

 Nancy raged with concern.
 “I want you to introduce me to more of your super-powered friends so I know who to call when I can’t reach you.
-Don’t get me wrong, I am very, very happy you’re letting me make your birthday dinner tonight — Abram let me know yesterday, sweet man — but I was so worried!
+Don’t get me wrong, I am very, very happy you want me to make your birthday dinner tonight — Abram let me know, sweet man — but I was so worried!
 Are you sure you’re all right?
 The news — what they’re saying –.”

 “Everything’s fine, Mum,” said Eric, wiping his face.
 “But I have to go.
 I’ll talk to you later — wait, dinner?
 He what?
 That –”